Bad Bad One: Recording

-Brooks recorded over 50 songs for the album over the course of two years before she finalized a track listing of twelve songs.
+Brooks recorded over 50 songs for the album over the course of two years before she finalized a track listing of 12 songs.
 With Bad Bad One, Brooks sought to take more control over her music, resulting in her building a home studio and learning Pro Tools so that she could freely engineer and produce the entire album herself.
 Speaking on the freedom that this home studio allowed her, Brooks commented: "Musically, lyrically, vocally, and guitar-wise, I realized that for the first time I could do everything I wanted to do.
 If I didn't like my vocal, I could just go down at 2 a.m. and redo it.
 It allowed me to develop more."
 Brooks described Bad Bad One as a complete fulfillment of her creative vision, claiming that she was not under the usual pressure to be "politically, spiritually or romantically correct."

 Release

 The release of Bad Bad One was met with several delays.
 The album had two set release dates—April 23 and then May 5—before finally being released on May 21, 2002.
 Gold Circle Records folded almost immediately after the album's release, resulting in it receiving very minimal promotion.
-In 2004, Dr. Phil selected "Shine" to be the theme song for his eponymous talkshow.
+In 2004, Dr. Phil selected "Shine" to be the theme song for his eponymous talk show.
 This renewed interest in the song resulted in a reissue of Bad Bad One on September 21, 2004, by Savoy Records.
 The reissue was titled Shine and featured a rearranged track listing and an additional remix of "Shine" used during Dr. Phil.